 6 Begin to stick down your items.
 Add glue or tape to wherever the materials touch the paper.
 Add your materials one by one until you’ve recreated your work!

 We love salt dough activities!
-Keep your eyes peeled for an upcoming post about our in-house salt dough sessions.
+Keep your eyes peeled for an upcoming post about our in-house salt dough sessions where you also find the salt dough recipe and unlimited inspirations.
 It doesn’t matter how small or big your child is (here at toucanHQ we’re very big kids), salt dough allows complete open-ended creativity to create 3D sculptures.
 It’s easily manipulated and stuck together, and hardens to create a long-lasting work of art.
 Once it’s dry it can be painted or decorated!

 Made of lots of geometric shapes, this little guy is easy to assemble.
 Depending on how fussy you want to be with the details…

 Roll some salt dough into a sausage shape, add a ball-head and a slithery forked tongue.
 Sssspectacular!

 Ths one’s a little more complicated, but is great for experimenting with little extra bits of detail, like nostrils, spikes and claws.

 Well we had to, didn’t we.
 You could even use some leftover materials from your nature walk to create a mixed media work of art!

 1 Print out your mask.
 You might want to print it directly onto cardboard, or cut it out and stick it to some spare card (an old cereal box will do).

 3 Make two small holes either side of your mask.
 Tie a short piece of elastic so you can wear your mask.

 Snakes loves rainforests.
 It’s the high trees, the easy-to-camouflage-in rainforest floor, and the rodents and bugs that are just waiting to be gobbled up for lunch.
 If you’ve got some coloured cardboard to hand you could make this exotic, winding snake.